-The nineteenth edition of the Private Student Loan Report, now provided by Enterval, offers data and analytics on US private student lending, including repayment and delinquency trends, as well as loan performance activity among borrowers and lenders.
-Overall, the report shows that students and families are responsibly using private student loans to cover college costs, including over 97% of loans in repayment are effectively managing repayment.
-Research in this report reflects updated data for Q2 2022 and Q3 2022 for private student loans.
-No federal student loan data is included in this analysis, apart from page 8, which is also the only place consolidated, refinance or parent loan information is used.
+The twentieth edition of the Private Student Loan Report, provided by Enterval, offers data and analytics on US private student lending, including repayment and delinquency trends, as well as loan performance activity among borrowers and lenders.
+The vast majority of borrowers continue to responsibly manage private student loans.
+Research in this report reflects updated data for Q4 2022 and Q1 2023 for private student loans.
+No federal student loan data is included in this analysis, apart from page 8, which is also the only place consolidated, refinance or parent loan information is used to calculate the total private loan outstanding volumes.

-Key Research Findings as of Q3 2022
+Key Research Findings as of Q1 2023

-The latest Q3 2022 private student loan report highlights two additional quarters of generally strong private student loan repayment.
-At the end of Q3 2022, early-stage delinquencies, which rose in Q1, have leveled off while late-stage delinquencies and gross charge-offs have risen to 1.58% and 2.86%, respectively.
-This rise appears to reflect the normal pattern following the widespread use of disaster forbearances.
-We expect that over the next few quarters that rates will normalize to pre-pandemic levels.
-Borrower forbearance utilization dropped to a record low in Q2 to 1.15% and has climbed slightly to 1.30% in Q3; which is down 82% from its peak of 7.04% in Q2 2020.
+The latest Q1 2023 private student loan report highlights two additional quarters of stable private student loan repayment.
+At the end of Q1 2023, early-stage delinquencies, late-stage delinquencies and gross charge-offs, which rose in the previous two quarters, have leveled off to 2.86%, 1.44% and 2.44% respectively.
+This decrease appears to reflect the expected pattern of normalization towards pre-pandemic levels.
+Borrower forbearance utilization of 1.36% is still near the record low of 1.15% seen in Q2 of 2022.
 Pre-pandemic forbearance has been in the 2% to 3% range and more than doubled as disaster relief programs were implemented across the industry.
-When these borrowers reentered or entered repayment we expected to see some borrowers fall behind with payments.
-What we have seen is that early-stage delinquencies have been elevated but are showing signs of stabilizing over the last year in the historically normal range of 2.5% to 3.3%.
-With the increased discussions of an economic recession on the horizon, we will monitor any impact to the private loan market.
+Early-stage delinquencies are continuing to show signs of stabilization returning to the normal range of 2.5% to 3.3%.
+With the potential for an economic recession and resumption of federal student loan payments on the horizon, we will monitor any impact to the private loan market, though we do not expect a significant impact on private student loan market performance.

-Private student loan originations among contributors rebounded 9.14% year-over-year in AYTD 2022/23 and indicators continued to point to high asset quality with 88% of loans being cosigned and almost 100% being school certified.
-Portfolio health as measured by loans in repayment remains strong with 74.89% of the balance in repayment.
+Private student loan originations among contributors rebounded 10.21% year-over-year in AYTD 2022/23 and indicators continued to point to high asset quality with 87.72% of loans being cosigned and almost 100% being school certified.
+Cosigners play a vital role in ensuring that students have access to financing.
+Cosigners enable lenders to extend credit they otherwise would not extend, based on the cosigner's ability to repay, and support repayment of, the loan obligation.
+Cosigner rates, as a result, are associated with higher loan performance outcomes.
+Portfolio health as measured by loans in repayment remains strong with 76.32% of the balance in repayment.